Angles6230/Certification-Notes/CCNA Study.md

 	Need a command to be used
 	R1#terminal monitor
 	Must be used everytime you connect via SSH
+**Cisco Default Logging Configuration**
+	• Logging service is enabled
+	• Syslog server is disabled
+	• Syslog default transport is UDP 514
+	• Logging facility is local7
+	• Informational (Level 6) messages and lower enabled
+	• System messages are enabled on console
+	• System messages are disabled on VTY lines (terminal monitor)
+	• System messages are stored in local buffer memory
 ### Secure Shell
 SSH
 Only a single console line so the nuber is always 0